john-sharratt/oktree/README.md

 ![Example](/assets/example.gif)

+Able to operate with [`Position`](https://docs.rs/oktree/latest/oktree/trait.Position) or [`Volume`](https://docs.rs/oktree/latest/oktree/trait.Volume) data.

-Could be used with the Bevy game engine for fast processing of voxel data or as a standalone tree.
+Could be used with the Bevy game engine or as a standalone tree.

 ## Available methods: